rafabortman/multilayer-perceptron/README.md

 # Before running the program
 - Install <strong>Python 3</strong>, then:</br>
-- pip install -r requirements.txt
+- pip install -r requirements.txt (we recommend you to use virtualenv)

 # To run the program:
 - Set parameters on src/parameters.py